- What are the Art Blocks Engine offerings?

 Does Art Blocks create a front-end site for our project?

 No, partners are responsible for creating and designing their customer-facing experience.

-However, we do have a front-end template with all the web3 connectivity you need to launch.
-You will still be responsible for branding/designing the template, but this significantly reduces the time needed to complete a front-end.
+However, we do have a front-end React template with web3 functionality you need to launch a minting site.
+You will still be responsible for designing the user exerpeicne, but this significantly reduces the time needed to complete a front-end.

 How long will each stage of the process take?